T

 ~120 min

-A vibrant farmers market held in the Railyard District, offering a wide array of local produce, artisanal foods, baked goods, and crafts.
-It's a fantastic place to experience local flavors and community.
+A vibrant market featuring local produce, artisanal foods, handcrafted goods, and live music.
+It's a fantastic place to experience the local bounty and community spirit.

 2. Midday